canonical/microceph/docs/tutorial/get-started.rst

      Services: mds, mgr, mon
         Disks: 0

-Your cluster deployment summary will include your node's hostname and IP adress, along with information about the services running and storage available.
+Your cluster deployment summary will include your node's hostname and IP address, along with information about the services running and storage available.
 Notice that we have a healthy cluster with one node and three services running, but no storage allocated yet.

 Add storage